Skip to main content

 "I'd be back."
 She looked at his face as he said it and started the car, giving her one last glance before he drove off.
 Bondita stood staring at the dust as the car disappeared into the horizon.

 "Wow, Bondita."
 Her cousin grabbed her attention.
-"Jamai babu loves you so much, his eyes were not leaving you."
+"Jamai babu loves you so much, his eyes would not leave you."
 She gushed.

 Bondita's cheeks grew warm.